How To Create A Successful London Job Relocation

 One thing that exists in London and that could help with homesickness and is as American as can be, is baseball.
 While you might not immediately associate it with London, rest assured that you’ll be able to enjoy a ballgame, even in the UK.

 While you’re more likely to look at cricket as England’s bat and ball game of choice, you’ll be surprised to find that the UK has a long history of baseball.
-The game was brought to England in 1890 by an Englishman, one Francis Ley, who had found out about ‘the baseball’ while on a trip to America.
+The game was brought to England in 1890 by an Englishman, Francis Ley, who had found out about ‘the baseball’ while on a trip to America.
 While obviously not as popular here as it is in the States, it has still managed to pick up a following.
 England even holds the distinction of beating the United States and winning the first World Cup of Baseball in 1938.

 How Much Does It Cost To Move To London?

 The real cost of relocation.
 Hundreds of thousands of people move to London each year – nearly 200,000 from around the world and slightly more than that from across Britain.
-So whether it’s from just down the road or from across the ocean, with so many people moving to London each year, is it any wonder than finding a flat to rent is challenging?
+So whether it’s from just down the road or from across the ocean, with so many people moving to London each year, is it any wonder that finding a flat to rent is challenging?

-When making the decision to move to London you need to factor in a lot more than just rent.
+When making the decision to move to London, you need to factor in a lot more than just rent.
 Answering the question, “How much does it cost to move to London?”, has to be divided into three distinct areas:

 Property and Rental Costs